Sketchplanations

 Some tips:

-• Protect your pomodoro from distractions — make sure that you spend the full 25 minutes on your task.
-If people want things let them know you’ll get back to them after your pomodoro.
+• Protect your pomodoro from distractions— make sure you spend the full 25 minutes on your task.
+If people want things, tell them you'll get back to them after your pomodoro.

-The Pomodoro Technique ® was created and named by Francesco Cirillo .
+The Pomodoro Technique ® was created and named by Francesco Cirillo.
+He explains that it came to him very simply.

 Published